Homer L. Dodge Department of Physics and Astronomy

-The Homer L. Dodge Department of Physics and Astronomy at the University of Oklahoma is continuing our search for a Full Time Renewable Term Assistant Professor in physics education.
-The successful candidate will join our faculty members in efforts to improve our undergraduate students’ learning and implementing evidence-based practices in teaching.
-This position will start January 1, 2018, or as soon after as possible.
+The Homer L. Dodge Department of Physics and Astronomy at the University of Oklahoma invites applications for a Renewable Term Assistant Professor in physics education to join our faculty members in continuing efforts to improve our undergraduate students’ learning and implementing evidence-based practices in teaching.
+This position will start January 1, 2018, or as soon after that date as it is filled.

-Applicants must have completed a Ph.D. degree in physics, astronomy, physics education, astronomy education, or a closely related field by January 1,2018.
-Candidates should have an excellent record of physics and/or astronomy instruction and a demonstrated interest in instructional effectiveness at the undergraduate level.
+Applicants must have completed a Ph.D. degree in physics, astronomy, physics education, astronomy education, or a closely related field by December 31, 2017.
+Candidates should have an excellent record of physics and/or astronomy instruction, demonstrated interest in instructional effectiveness, and experience in curricular development at the undergraduate level.

-The position has a five-year review based on goals set by the job description, and determined by the department chair and the successful candidate.
+The position includes a five-year review based on goals set in the job description, and determined by the department chair and the successful candidate.
 Promotion to higher rank is possible.

 Application and Deadline Information

 Interested individuals should apply by going to http://apply.interfolio.com/43378, The application should include: a cover letter describing their interest in this position, a curriculum vita, a statement of teaching experience and goals, and a summary of research accomplishments.
 The teaching and research statements should be a total of 8 pages or less combined.
 Candidates should also request three letters of recommendation be submitted thru the application web site.